rdegges/rdegges-blog/articles/2011/my-desktop-environment.md

 Title: My Desktop Environment
 Date: 2011-02-12
 Tags: programming
+Summary:
+    A quick look at my standard work environment :)

 I love reading about the tools that other people use daily, what sort of